Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 The crew members on Adventure of the Seas have always been quite good, and work hard to deliver a great cruise experience.

 If you're a new cruiser, Adventure of the Seas is one of the cruise vessels you won't feel out of place on because of all the extra space and fun things to do.
-Voyager-Class vessels are destination experiences, which make it a good choice for a first time cruiser.
+Voyager Class vessels are destination experiences, which make them a good choice for a first-time cruiser.

 Between the value and fun offerings, you'll have no trouble enjoying a relaxing cruise aboard Adventure of the Seas.